tobiaswaldvogel/selinux-policy/doc/netport.md

 * `net.port.ephemeral.tcp_connect_all_netports`
 * `net.port.ephemeral.udp_bind_name_all_netports`

-# Private Network Port types
+# Private Network Port Types

-Network ports to be associated with private types are to be declared in either `src/net/netport/reservednetport`, `src/net/netport/unreservednetport` or `src/net/netport/ephemeralnetport` directories depending on the port
+Private types to be associated with network ports are to be declared in either `src/net/netport/reservednetport`, `src/net/netport/unreservednetport` or `src/net/netport/ephemeralnetport` directories depending on the port